 We just watched this happen with PS2 games.
 (See the article The Price of PS2 Games is Exploding.)
 If you had ambitions of building your Playstation 2 collection before the Pandemic, but weren’t able to get around to it, you’ve probably missed the boat.
 Although there are still plenty of people willing to pay current prices for PS2 classics, even though their cost has spiked artificially.

 And yes, there is a possibility that prices will settle when the Pandemic is finally laid to rest.
 But we have to seriously consider whether the Pandemic will be over any time soon.
 And will collectors really let go of all the classic games they overpaid for during 2020?
 Not likely.
 They’re going to cherish all that expensive old plastic.
+Physical games can never be free to play unless you “borrow” them from a friend.
+If you want free games, maybe try Solitaire Masters instead?

 I would theorize the opposite.
 Gamers are aggressively picking up games now due to boredom, and trying to get their favorites before prices get even higher.
 I think they are very unlikely to sell their treasures off for a lower price after this is over.